aschey/stream-download-rs/README.md

 - `registry` - adds a method for routing inputs to different stream handlers based on a set of rules.

-**NOTE**: One of `reqwest-native-tls` or `reqwest-rustls` is required if you wish to use HTTPS streams.

-`reqwest` exposes additional TLS-related feature flags beyond the two that we re-export.
-If you want greater control over the TLS configuration, add a direct dependency on `reqwest` and enable the [features](https://docs.rs/reqwest/latest/reqwest/#optional-features) you need.
+**NOTE**: The default features in this create also enable `reqwest`'s default features.
+If you need to disable some of these, disable the default features from this crate and enable the [features](https://docs.rs/reqwest/latest/reqwest/#optional-features) you need.

 ## Usage